 Organisational culture expert Patrick Lencioni on team building

-Building strong and trusting teams is difficult in today's workplace.
-Teams are dispersed, mental health and wellbeing issues are factors, and the so-called Great Resignation has exacerbated the “War on Talent.”
 For years leaders have heard that worldwide, 85% of full-time employees are disengaged at work.
-But team building activities don’t have to be trips to the zoo to climb trees, says organisational expert Patrick Lencioni.
+But team building activities don't have to be trips to the zoo to climb trees, says organisational expert and author of "The 5 Dysfunctions of a Team" Patrick Lencioni.

 Building high-performing teams that trust each other

-At his Global Headline event for Growth Faculty Patrick Lencioni – Building High-Performing Teams, attracting registrations from 4000 delegates from 29 countries, Pat outlined effective team building activities to help team members boost trust, communication, and collaboration within their group.
-By focusing on fostering healthy relationships, team members and leaders can overcome many of today's workplace challenges.
+At his Growth Faculty event Patrick Lencioni Building High-Performing Teams , attracting registrations from 4000 delegates from 29 countries, Pat outlined effective team building activities to help team members boost trust, communication, and collaboration within their group.

 Scroll down for more detail, but here is a snapshot.

-- Prepare by understanding The 4 Disciplines Model of organisational health
+1. Prepare by understanding The 4 Disciplines Model of organisational health

-- Build trust while answering the 6 Critical Questions
+2. Build trust while answering the 6 Critical Questions

-- Have everyone do the 6 Types of Working Genius
+4. Have everyone do the 6 Types of Working Genius

-- Know what makes The Ideal Team Player
+5. Know what makes The Ideal Team Player

 By far the biggest multiplier of a company’s knowledge is having healthy teams.
 Healthy teams start with improving leadership skills.
 Here’s what must happen at the top:

-1. Build a chohesive leadership team.
 The leadership team must share objectives and be behaviourally cohesive.

-2. Create clarity.
 Everyone on the team must be rowing in the same direction.
 The leaders at the top must be in lockstep with each other around 6 Critical Questions:

 Why do we exist?